-Axiom: All parts of temporal regions are temporal regions.
-[101-001]
+a(temporal region)[Axiom: All parts of temporal regions are temporal regions.
+[101-001] ]

 A temporal region is an occurrent entity upon which a process can be projected.
 Temporal regions are introduced in BFO to provide a basis for consistent representation of temporal data, for example as described in [68].